Designated Safeguarding Lead (DSL) :Ms Kelly

-Miss Burtenshaw immediately.
-Should she not be available, please speak to Mr Beatty or Mrs Adams.
+Ms Kelly immediately.
+Should she not be available, please speak to Mr Beatty or Mr Cotton.

 It is important to remember that, however small a concern may seem to you, it may be one of a series of concerns raised by different adults and therefore, recording such concerns enable the school to take the appropriate action to ensure that all children’s needs are being met.